The Grinch (film)

-The Grinch (also known as Dr. Seuss' The Grinch) is a 2018 American computer-animated Christmas fantasy comedy film produced by Illumination and distributed by Universal Pictures.
-Based on the 1957 book How the Grinch Stole Christmas! by Dr. Seuss, it is the third screen adaptation of the story, following the 1966 television special starring Boris Karloff and the 2000 live-action feature-length film starring Jim Carrey.
-It marks Illumination's second Dr. Seuss film adaptation, following The Lorax (2012).
-The film was directed by Scott Mosier and Yarrow Cheney (in the former's feature directorial debut) and produced by Chris Meledandri and Janet Healy, with a screenplay written by Michael LeSieur and Tommy Swerdlow.
-The film stars the voices of Benedict Cumberbatch, Rashida Jones, Kenan Thompson, Angela Lansbury (in her last voice acting role before her death in 2022), and narration by Pharrell Williams.
-The plot follows the Grinch and his pet dog Max as they plan to stop Whoville's Christmas celebration by stealing all the town's decorations and gifts.
+The Grinch, also known as Dr. Seuss' The Grinch, is a 2018 American animated Christmas comedy film based on Dr. Seuss' 1957 book How the Grinch Stole Christmas!, being the third screen adaptation following the 1966 television special and the 2000 live-action feature-length film.
+Directed by Scott Mosier and Yarrow Cheney and written by Michael LeSieur and Tommy Swerdlow, the film stars Benedict Cumberbatch as the title character, with Rashida Jones, Kenan Thompson, and Angela Lansbury in supporting roles, and Pharrell Williams as the narrator.
+The plot follows the Grinch, who plans to stop Whoville's Christmas celebration by stealing all the town's decorations and gifts, with his pet dog Max.

+The film was announced in 2013, and by 2016, Cumberbatch was cast as the titular character, and Cheney and Peter Candeland were set to direct.
+In 2018, Mosier took over Candeland's position as co-director.
+Danny Elfman composed the score, with a song written and performed by Tyler, the Creator.

-The Grinch was released and distributed by Universal Pictures in the United States on November 9, 2018.
-It grossed over $526 million worldwide, becoming the highest-grossing Christmas film of all time, as well as the highest-grossing Dr. Seuss film adaptation.
-It received mixed reviews from critics, who praised the animation and the vocal performances (particularly from Cumberbatch), but criticised the lack of creative license.
-This was the final Dr. Seuss film adaptation released during the lifetime of Seuss's widow Audrey Geisel, who served as executive producer of the film and died on December 19, 2018, five weeks after the film's release.
+The Grinch was released in the United States on November 9, 2018, by Universal Pictures.
+It grossed $540 million worldwide, becoming the highest-grossing Christmas film of all time, as well as the highest-grossing Dr. Seuss film adaptation.
+The film received mixed reviews from the critics, who praised the animation and the vocal performances (particularly from Cumberbatch) but criticized the lack of creative license.
+This was the final Dr. Seuss film adaptation to be released during the lifetime of Seuss's widow Audrey Geisel, who served as executive producer of the film and died on December 19, 2018, five weeks after the film's release.